victora2/jss/docs/README.md

 1. Use `jss setup` to configure app:
 	* layoutServiceHost - it is hostname of your node-headless-proxy
-	* deployUrl - it is CD instance
+	* deployUrl - it is CM instance
-1. Set hostName in `sitecore/jss-basic-app.config` as CD instance. (without protocol)
+1. Set hostName in `sitecore/jss-basic-app.config` as CD instance (without protocol).
+Set database as `web`
 1. Copy sitecore/config: site and deploysecret to: CM Include/zzz
 1. Copy sitecore/config: site to: CD Include/zzz
 1. Use `jss deploy items -c -d` to deploy items